 Consultation on the design of consent forms for ongoing advice fees has kicked off, with Treasury noting the government’s focus on “efficiency benefits”.

-In a letter to stakeholders that had previously provided feedback in relation to financial advice ongoing fee consent forms, Treasury has sought consultation on the design of consent forms for ongoing advice fees.
+In a letter to stakeholders that had previously provided feedback concerning financial advice ongoing fee consent forms, Treasury has sought consultation on the design of consent forms for ongoing advice fees.

 Under the Treasury Laws Amendment (Delivering Better Financial Outcomes and Other Measures) Act 2024, which was passed in July and represented the first tranche of advice reforms on the back of the Quality of Advice Review (QAR), there are a number of changes to consent forms.

-Schedule 1, Part 2 of the Act removes the requirement to provide a fee disclosure statement, introduces flexibility in anniversary date timing for OFAs, amends the mandatory content for ongoing fee consents and replaces ASIC ability to prescribe this content with ministerial ability.
+Schedule 1, Part 2 of the act removes the requirement to provide a fee disclosure statement, introduces flexibility in anniversary date timing for OFAs, amends the mandatory content for ongoing fee consents and replaces ASIC's ability to prescribe this content with ministerial ability.

 Broadly, as Treasury explained in its letter, this means that the minister has the power to approve a form for “giving consent to enter into or renew an ongoing fee arrangement or authorise the deduction of ongoing fees”.